 Let’s say you want to write an article on ‘how to train German Shepherds’.
 And in the top position, you find an article titled ‘how to train dogs’.
 That page doesn’t properly address the user intent behind the keyword.

-And yet it's ranking number one on Google.
+And yet it’s ranking number one on Page #1 of the search results.
 You can easily outrank that article by writing a piece of content that matches the user intent behind the keyword.

 Alternatively, let’s say you find a page that is on-topic but only contains one or two paragraphs.